 The amount of money option buyers are willing to pay, above the intrinsic value, for an option in the anticipation that, over time, a change in the underlying futures price will cause the option to increase in value.
 In general, an option premium is the sum of time value and intrinsic value.
 Any amount by which an option premium exceeds the option’s intrinsic value can be considered time and volatility value.
 Also referred to as extrinsic value.

-To Arrive Contract is a transaction providing for subsequent delivery within a stipulated time limit of a specific grade of a commodity.
+Hedge To Arrive Contract – To arrive contract is a transaction providing for subsequent delivery within a stipulated time limit of a specific grade of a commodity.
 A hedge to arrive contract is often associated with commodities in the grain market of futures trading.
+Essentially a to arrive contract is an agreement to lock in the only the futures price portion of the contract.
+This is an agreement for a specific amount of a commodity to be delivered in the future for cash.
+The basis may be set at a later date, but it must take place before delivery of the contract.

 When a trader attempts to modify or replace an order that has already been executed but not yet reported as having been filled, the order is said to be too late to cancel.